engineering87/TemporalCollections/README.md

 ## Monotonic Timestamp Guarantee
 A key feature of the temporal collections is the guarantee that timestamps assigned to items are strictly monotonically increasing, even when multiple items are created concurrently or in rapid succession.

 This is achieved through the `TemporalItem<T>` record, which uses an atomic compare-and-swap operation on a static internal timestamp counter.
-When creating a new temporal item, the current UTC timestamp in ticks is retrieved and compared against the last assigned timestamp:
+When creating a new temporal item, the current UTC timestamp in ticks (`DateTimeOffset.UtcTicks`) is retrieved and compared against the last assigned timestamp:

 - If the current timestamp is greater than the last one, it is used as-is.
 - If the current timestamp is less than or equal to the last assigned timestamp (e.g., due to rapid creation or clock precision limits), the timestamp is artificially incremented by one tick.